xlladdins/xll/docs/Excel4MacrosE-G.md

 **GOTO**(**reference**)

-Reference    is a cell reference or a name that is defined as a reference.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is a cell reference or a name that is defined as a reference.
 Reference can be an external reference to another macro sheet.
 If that macro sheet is not open, GOTO displays a message.

-**Tip   **It's often preferable to use IF, ELSE, ELSE.IF, and END.IF instead of GOTO when you want to perform multiple actions based on a condition because the IF method makes your macros more structured.
+**Tip&nbsp;&nbsp;&nbsp;**It's often preferable to use IF, ELSE, ELSE.IF, and END.IF instead of GOTO when you want to perform multiple actions based on a condition because the IF method makes your macros more structured.

 **Examples**